 The adjuster may want you to settle before you know the full extent of your injuries.
 In many cases, injuries that seem to have healed become troublesome again a few weeks later.
 If you settle your claim and then discover that you will need months of expensive physical therapy to rehabilitate your injury, it will be too late to recover that expense.
 California bicycle accident settlements are final and cannot be reopened if you later discover that you were entitled to more compensation than the amount you agreed to accept.

 Too many bicycle injury victims decide to get on with their lives without following a doctor’s treatment recommendations.
 They stop going to physical therapy before they are released for they do not attend follow-up appointments.
 If you do that, the insurance adjuster (and possibly the jury) will assume you did not see more treatment because you were completely healed.

 The settlement value of a personal injury case is tied the medical expenses you incur.
 The higher those expenses are, the more compensation an insurance adjuster will agree to give you for pain and suffering.
 If you stop going to the doctor before you are released from treatment, you artificially lower the compensation that you will receive.

 Medical expenses are one of several factors that determine the compensation you should receive for your injuries.
 Others include the wages you lost because you were unable to work, whether you have a long-term or permanent disability, and the overall impact of your injuries upon your life.
 Whether you were partially at fault for the accident also plays a role.

 There is no simple formula that allows you to compute a settlement value.
-Before you settle, discuss your case with an experienced personal injury lawyer.
+Before you settle, discuss your case with a Huntington Beach bicycle accident lawyer.
 If your injuries are significant, you will nearly always obtain more money (even after deducting the attorney’s fee) if you hire the lawyer to negotiate a settlement for you.